To: LEA Representatives

 6. If the SEA determines a violation has occurred, require the LEA to take corrective action to return to compliance.

 7. If the SEA determines a violation has occurred, determine whether Title program funds need to be returned and the amount to be returned.

 8. Notify all parties of results of the review and determinations.

 9. If the SEA determines that no violation of law or regulation has occurred, the SEA will attempt to resolve or negotiate programmatic concern.

-Once the SEA has investigated the complaint and made a determination, either party may appeal to the Assistant Commissioner for the Office of Student and School Success of the Minnesota Department of Education to review the findings.
+Once the SEA has investigated the complaint and made a determination, either party may appeal to the Assistant Commissioner for the Office of Innovation of the Minnesota Department of Education to review the findings.
 The Assistant Commissioner, or his/her representative, will review the SEA’s investigation and findings, interview parties involved in the complaint, hold a public meeting if needed, and make a final determination of compliance.
 After the Assistant Commissioner’s final determination, either party may request a review by the U.S. Secretary of Education.

 Process for Complaints Pertaining to Actions by MDE Student Support Office

 If a complaint alleges that the SEA has violated applicable law or regulation, the complaint will be referred directly for review and investigation to the Assistant Commissioner for the Office of Innovation.

 Within 60 business days of receiving the complaint: